 Twenty-nine-year-old Leah Cambridge, from Leeds, died in August after travelling to Turkey for the procedure, while another unnamed woman, also in her late 20s, suffered the same fate, BBC Two's Victoria Derbyshire programme reported last year.
 An inquest into her death is due within 12 months.

-I wanted the hourglass figure I'd seen all over Instagram
+I wanted the hourglass span I'd seen all over Instagram

 Jane Park, 22, from Edinburgh, travelled to Turkey for the butt lift procedure in June 2017 when she was 21 years old.
 Her interest was piqued by the fact that "you can lose weight from different parts of the body and get a bigger bum all in one go," she told Refinery29.
 But she was left fearing for her life and regretting her decision.